Gear Review: Woolpower Baselayers

 The main test however was to determine how itchy would it make me feel on my adventures and I must say that it was far better than I hoped.
 Carrying a full backpack would ordinarily cause my shoulders to flare up, but that was never the case.
 Snowshoeing through heavy snow would usually heat me up and cause my pores to open, another opportunity for wool to make me itch all over, but again, the Woolpower didn't cause any irritation.

-Looking to buy Woolpower in Canada?
-Head over to Woolpower Canada to see what is available and to find your closest dealer.
-Stay connected to Woolpower by following them on Facebook and Twitter.
+Head over to Woolpower to see what is available and to find your closest dealer.
+Stay connected to Woolpower by following them on Facebook and Instagram.